British Home Children in Canada, 1869-1930

 ...
 Oliver Twist

-The following table is the beginning of a list of British Home Children and a contact
+The following table contains a list of British Home Children and a contact

 for persons who are researching them.
 E-mail me if you would like to add a name ...
 Al